PEO Terms of Service

 No warranties.
 ALL SERVICES ARE PROVIDED ON AN “AS-IS, NOWARRANTIES BASIS unless an applicable Service Description or other contractual document governing the Service expressly makes a warranty.
-Without limiting the foregoing, all implied warranties are disclaimed, no guarantee that Services or your use of them will be compliant with law, secure, error-free, or will otherwise meet your needs, be fit for particular purposes, or achieve any particular results is made; and you are responsible for your use of Services.
+Without limiting the foregoing, all implied warranties are disclaimed, we make no guarantee that Services or your use of them will be compliant with law, secure, error-free, or will otherwise meet your needs, be fit for particular purposes, or achieve any particular results is made; and you are responsible for your use of Services.
 We do not provide, and you will not rely on us for, legal, tax, investment, or financial, or insurance advice (you may separately contract with Paychex Insurance Agency to provide insurance advice) and we and Paychex affiliates do not act as a fiduciary of yours for any purpose (unless you separately contract for retirement fiduciary services).

 Survival of obligations.
 Obligations that will survive termination of each Service and our Agreement include any obligation incurred prior to termination, anything explicitly noted in our Agreement or other binding agreements relating to the Service as surviving, obligations of payment, reimbursement, indemnification, damage limitations, dispute resolution, and cooperation.

 Responsibility for payment.
-You agree to pay invoices for fees and other charges incurred in connection with Services incurred by you (including through people you designate or permit to access Services on your behalf) when issued in good, collectible, US funds (including after our Agreement terminates) without deduction or setoff for any reason.
+You agree to pay invoices for fees and other charges incurred in connection with Services incurred by you (including through people you designate or permit to access Services on your behalf) in good, collectible, US funds (including after our Agreement terminates) without deduction or setoff for any reason when the invoice is issued.
 If you dispute any invoice of ours or another Paychex affiliate you will nonetheless pay it timely in full, notify the issuing Paychex affiliate of your dispute within 60 days of the invoice (any disputes you do not give notice of in that period are waived), and you and the parties will work in good faith to resolve the dispute; the applicable affiliate will credit you for any overpayment determined through this process.
 Some Services permit optional purchases including options for which additional fees may be charged.
 Depending on the Service, we, another Paychex affiliate, or a third-party service provider may bill you.
 We are not responsible to pay fees you, your designates, or a Covered Employee incur with third-party service providers.

 Late/incomplete payments and insufficient funds.
 Payment is deemed made when we can confirm receipt free and clear without possibility of it being stopped or reversed.
 If you do not timely pay an invoice, fee, or other amount owed to us in full (including by having insufficient funds available in your designated account), late payment charges of 5% will be applied with compounding interest on the amount outstanding at 1.5% per month, or the greatest amounts allowed by law if less, and we may determine in our discretion without liability how to apply any funds we have received from you to amounts you owe.
 We are not bound by any designation you might make about how incomplete payments should be applied or by any statement of accord and satisfaction you may make.
-If sufficient funds are not available from your account to complete a payment due, payments fail, or we cannot confirm them timely for any reason, we may but are not required to take collection action including but not limited to reissuing an EFT at your expense and assessing insufficient funds fees.
+If sufficient funds are not available from your account to complete a payment due, payments fail, or we cannot confirm them timely for any reason, we may but are not required to take collection action including but not limited to reissuing EFTs at your expense and assessing insufficient funds fees.
 Payment of late charges and interest does not cure any breach associated with late performance or limit remedies associated with it.
 You are responsible for any consequences of your paying other than timely and in full.